End child nagging & negotiating with just three simple words

-When it comes to persistence, few things compare to a child that really wants something and tries to get it through nagging & negotiating.
+When it comes to persistence, few things compare to a child nagging and negotiating to try and get what he wants.
 And few people know that better than a parent who has given that child an answer they don’t want to hear.

 From the famed “Are we there yet?” to this morning’s “Can I have ice cream for breakfast?” to this afternoon’s “Can I have ice cream for dinner?” kids are notorious for their one-track minds, and they will ask…and ask…and ask…just in case you’ve changed your mind in the last minute.

-But like any learned behavior, it can be unlearned.
+But like any learned behavior, child nagging can be unlearned.
 The solution comes from Lynn Lott, co-author of the Positive Discipline series of books, and it works on kids as young as two or three, all the way through their teens.

 It only takes three simple words: “Asked and Answered.”